Methodology

 - Treat persistent logistics strain as more important than a one-day spike.

 A useful adjacent read is Europe Gas Storage Explained for 2026: What the Data Says and LNG Shipping Routes and War Risk: What Actually Matters.
-This keeps the diesel markets during conflict workflow tied to multi-page evidence rather than single-source interpretation.
+This is where the site's cluster structure becomes useful: compare mechanism, market effect, and portfolio impact.

 What's Next